openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

 #. **Target the latest standardized JavaScript version (ECMA-262)**

-   **Rationale**: edX JavaScript should be written consistent with the latest ECMA-262 specification in order to ensure future support, the largest community and the availability of modern features.
+   **Rationale**: Open edX JavaScript should be written consistent with the latest ECMA-262 specification in order to ensure future support, the largest community and the availability of modern features.
 Currently, ES2022 is the latest version with full compatibility from `the browsers we support`_.